iterative/dvc.org/content/docs/studio/user-guide/projects-and-experiments/live-metrics.md

 ## Send the updates

-Now, whenever you log your metrics or plots using [DVCLive], they will be automatically sent to Iterative Studio.
+In the training CI job (which has been configured as detailed above), whenever you log your metrics or plots using [DVCLive], they will be automatically sent to Iterative Studio.

 Iterative Studio stores the live Metrics in its database.
 In the project table, the live metrics are displayed next to the Git commit corresponding to the